KaliRani/connecteddreamsA-support/README.md

 ## ❓ FAQ

 ### **Why does the app request Bluetooth permission?**
-The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices such as an audio or light source when alarms are triggered.
-We do not collect any data.
+The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when alarms are triggered.
+Users may also connect other Bluetooth devices for wellness or health-related tracking.
+We do not collect, store, or transmit personal data.

 ### **Why does the app request Camera access?**
 Camera access for: